ology/techn.ology.net/blog/2021/07/11/the-moon-cannot-be-stolen/index.markdown

 First, what is the motivation of the thief?
 I think that he or she is "just a thief", i.e. a trope playing the part of a one dimensional character.

 Who is Ryoken?
-[Well...](https://en.wikipedia.org/wiki/Ry%C5%8Dkan)  Why he unperturbed by encountering a thief in his home?
+[Well...](https://en.wikipedia.org/wiki/Ry%C5%8Dkan)  Also, why was he unperturbed by encountering a thief in his home?
 Well, he is a Zen master, after all.
 But why does he give away his clothes?
 And why does he wish he could give away the Moon, too?

 Hmmmmm...